BongominErickJuma/restaurant/api.md

 }
 }

-# API TO GET ALL PRODUCTS / works
+# API TO GET ALL PRODUCTS

 # Endpoint